Doctor Mortgage Lending Guide: The Top Things to Understand

 A “doctor mortgage” does not have the traditional lending cap, which allows you more flexibility in selecting your dream home and obtaining financing.
 They are also exempt from any additional charges typically applied to those taking out a jumbo mortgage.

 In addition to a mortgage cap, there is a payment cap that safeguards the price of your monthly payments on an adjustable-rate mortgage.
-The prevents you from encountering payments that drastically increase.
+This prevents you from encountering payments that drastically increase.

 Physician Loan Interest Rates